Start a Building Hardware & Tools Trading Business in Dubai

 General builders' hardware and associated accessories

-The licence type is a Trading Licence, categorised under the Trading category.
+The license type is a Trading License, categorised under the Trading category.
 It enables both import and export of goods, making it suitable for businesses operating across regional and international supply chains.

-This licence is well suited to a range of business profiles, including:
+This license is well suited to a range of business profiles, including:

 Independent traders importing hardware from Asia or Europe for distribution across the GCC